riggerthegeek/steeplejack/docs/api/collection.md

 ### each (iterator: Function, thisArg: Object) => Collection

 Cycles through each model in the collection and runs the iterator function on it.
 The `thisArg` is for ES5 compatibility, which sets the scope of the iterator function.
+The order starts with the _0th_ model and ends with the last.

 ```javascript
 obj.each((model, id, collection) => {